hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 The OpenAI compatible API is hosted on *http://0.0.0.0.5000*.

-You can start the browser by typing the local URL * http://0.0.0.0:7860*.
-You will land to the TGW *Chat* page.
+Apart from above API server URL, the TGW starts running another local web URL, e.g., at *http://0.0.0.0:7860*, providing 3 interface modes, *chat*, *default* & *notebook*, for text generation with the local LLM model backend.
+You can start the browser by typing this local URL *http://0.0.0.0:7860*.
+You will land to the *Chat* page.
 Try to ask some question in the Chat page by typing some text and clicking *Generate* button.
 You may notice it’s a bit slower if you serve the model using CPU inference.
 But everything should work and you will get the response to your question by *AI*.